 - Stick with making a small batch.
 This recipe makes 4 tablespoons (¼ cup) of seasoning mix.
 You can easily scale it up based on your consumption levels.
 The ground spices tend to lose their flavor after a few months, which is why I always make enough for 1-2 months.

-- Cool the toasted, whole spices completely before grinding.
+- Cool the toasted whole spices entirely before grinding.
 If the toasted spices are still warm when you add them to the spice grinder, the warmth will turn the spices into a paste rather than a powder.

 - Store in a cool, dark place.
-Place the ground garam masala spices a small mason jar, label, date and store in your spice cabinet for up to 3 months.
+Place the ground garam masala spices in a small mason jar, label, date, and store in your spice cabinet for up to three months.

 - Garam Masala Substitute.
-If you're in a pinch, a good substitute for Garam masala is curry powder, or, to combine 1 part ground cumin to ¼ part ground allspice.
+If you're in a pinch, curry powder is a good substitute for Garam masala.
+Alternatively, you can combine 1 part ground cumin with ¼ part ground allspice.
 This works as a good substitute for this wonderfully complex spice mix.

 More Indian Kitchen Essentials